vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/object-metadata-2.md

 # Object Metadata 2.0

-Starting with Vmware Cloud Director 10.4, metadata is available in the `/cloudapi` REST api.
+Starting with VMware Cloud Director 10.4, metadata is available in the `/cloudapi` REST api.
 It is the same concept as in the legacy `/api` space but has an improved and simplified structure and rules.

 The following object types have metadata(expanding list):